andrewpokora/PersonalFinanceTracker/README.md

 - Reports
 - Other things
 - Contacts
+- Change Log

+##Change Log
+- new function of splitting transactions added.
+For example, if you have a check from a supermarket with different many items with different categories (groceries, cosmetics, books etc), you can create one transaction for this check, but divide all expenses between different categories.
+- Reports layout changed
+- added new report "Expenses by main categories only"
+- added new report "Expenses by the payee"
+- the Budget report has been changed - now, the user can overlay existing transactions for any selected month and compare them with the specified budget target
+- added the ability to sort Accounts
+- bug fixes and minor improvements

 ## Credentials
+'''
 Login = Admin
 Password = 12345
+'''

 After you open the file firstly, you will be prompted to change your password.

 ## Getting Started
 The file contains several test transactions, accounts, categories, and the like.
 This allows you to quickly familiarize yourself with how it works and understand if it is right for you.
 Also, you may find it easier to change existing categories and accounts than to create new ones.
 After reviewing, you can delete all test data and add your own from scratch.

 However, to enter transactions and receive reports, you must have specified the following entities: